ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    // When the widget's button is pressed, this callback is triggered,
-   // and then we publish a new message on our topic.
+   // and then we publish a new message on our topic. void DemoPanel::buttonActivated()
-   // When the user clicks the button on our panel this function will send a
-   // a "Button clicked!" message on the /output topic. void DemoPanel::buttonActivated()
    {
      auto message = std_msgs::msg::String();